Death of Armita Geravand: Allegations

 According to the Norway-based human rights group Hengaw, Geravand was confronted by morality police officers for not wearing a headscarf and, after a brief altercation, she was assaulted and fell, causing her to hit her head and lose consciousness.
 Iranian authorities have denied any physical confrontation took place and claim she fainted due to low blood pressure.

 Security camera footage from the metro station shows Geravand entering the train without a headscarf along with two other girls.
 Moments later, she is carried off the train unconscious by her friends.
 Iran's state media claims this footage proves their narrative but does not show the events inside the train car leading up to Geravand's coma.
 An analysis from Amnesty International's evidence laboratory alleges that the video was sped up in multiple sections and that, based on time stamps, there is a gap of 3 minutes and 16 seconds in the footage.

 Aftermath

 Geravand's mother and a journalist for the daily newspaper Shargh who was interviewing her were arrested.
 The intensive care unit of the hospital where Geravand was taken was guarded by security agents.

 On 22 October, Iran's state media announced Geravand was declared brain dead after being in a coma for several weeks.
 On 28 October, Geravand was declared dead.

 The incident has drawn comparisons to that of Mahsa Amini, a 22-year-old Kurdish woman who died under suspicious circumstances on 16 September 2022 while in the custody of the morality police.
 Amini's death sparked nationwide protests across Iran.
 In response to the protests, the regime has cracked down on activism and tightened hijab laws.
-The Geravand case has drawn international criticism and calls for an independent investigation.
+The Geravand case has drawn widespread international condemnation, criticism, and calls for an independent investigation.
 Iran's government has dismissed international criticism, calling it "interventionist".